FrankWorldview/blockchain/smart_contracts/lecture/ERC-721_Tokens_Improved.md

 ## Metadata in ERC-721

-NFTs are more than just ownership—they come with data.
-Each ERC-721 token can reference metadata, typically returned by the `tokenURI()` function.
-This metadata is usually a JSON file with information like the name, description, image, and traits:
+NFTs are more than just ownership—they come with metadata.
+Each ERC-721 token can reference a metadata URI, typically returned by the `tokenURI()` function.
+This metadata is usually a JSON file containing fields such as name, description, image, and attributes:

 ```json
 {